avpripri/avpripri/README.md

 _Disrupting personal air travel; making it safer, easier and more affordable_

 This project sets to make an order-of-magnitude improvement in small aircraft safety.
+A first principals human re-factoring of the flying experianc, positively disrupting general aviation agnostic of aircraft design.
 Secondary goals include dramatically lowering the bar for learning and operating small aircraft.

 ## New update...